jpwright/facebook-squared/README.md

 System Operation Scheme
 -----------------------
-1. Book is opened triggering release of limit switch
+1. Book is opened, triggering release of limit switch
 2. MCU says hello to the computer via Xbee
 3. User logs into facebook on computer, which authenticates them via OAuth.
 Username is passed to book for display
 4. Book requests the news feed